 Okta enables admins to use Dynamic Zones to block IPs that are categorized as Tor anonymizer proxies (Tor exit nodes).

-- From the Admin Console, navigate to Security > Networks.
+- In the Admin Console, go to Security > Networks.

 - Click Add Zone > Dynamic Zone to create a new Dynamic Zone.

 - In Zone Name, enter a name for zone.